A message on the topic of biological death. Main signs of clinical death

 What is sudden death

-How is heart massage done?
+How is cardiac massage done?

 The sequence of resuscitation actions looks like this: